ritwikpal20/Todolist/README.md

 -   Delete the whole list in one go, when all the items are completed.
 -   _Strikes items out or change order of your list items , everything will be preserved_

-Strike out by simply touching and Change order by touching and draging
+Strike out by simply touching and Change order by clicking and draging.
+In touchscreen , use up & down arrows for changing order.

 ### Note : All your todos are encrypted before storing to database and are decrypted only when you view them on website using your credentials.